Optimization & Regularization

 Question 2: Assuming we have found a \(\theta^*\) that has low training loss, does this ensure that we have found a good model?

-Click for answer No, because we only know that the model has low training loss, but not the test loss.
+Click for answer No, because we only know that the model has low training loss, but not necessarily low test loss.

 SGD has been empirically shown to find solutions that generalize well to unseen data.
 This phenomenon is attributed to the implicit regularization effects of SGD, where the noise introduced by mini-batch sampling helps guide the optimizer towards broader minima with smaller L2 norms.
 These broader minima are typically associated with better generalization performance compared to sharp minima.